bruno-chavez/ancestorquotes/README.md

 Requires Go to be installed on your machine.
 You can install Go from [here](https://golang.org/doc/install).

-Also requires [cli](https://github.com/urfave/cli) a pretty awesome Go package used for the  skeleton of `ancestorquotes`, all the credit for this app goes to this package!
+Also requires [cli](https://github.com/urfave/cli), a pretty awesome Go package used for the  skeleton of `ancestorquotes`.
+All of the credit for this app goes to this package!

 Once installed, and with a correctly configured GOPATH, on a terminal type: